-We do hope the following 12 examples inspire you to make your own toys for your little bundle of joy.
-If nothing else to keep them quiet for at least ten minutes!
+We do hope the following 11+ examples of homemade toys inspire you to make your own toys for your little bundle of joy.
+Or perhaps for yourself.

 1. This guy has the best grandfather ever

 This chap might just be the greatest grandfather of all time.
-Using only spare electronics and some dollar store toys, he made some incredible contraptions.
+Using only spare electronics and some dollar store toys, he made these animatronic toys.

 He is truly a master DIY toy builder and an inspiration for us all.